- Applications to the University of Massachusetts Amherst are submitted online. Please visit the Graduate School for more information.

 - ALL MATERIALS NOT SUBMITTED ELECTRONICALLY MUST BE MAILED TO GRADUATE ADMISSIONS, 534 GOODELL BUILDING, UMASS AMHERST, 140 HICKS WAY, AMHERST MA 01003-9333.

 - Diversity.
 Psychology encompasses the entire range of human behavior in all its diversity.
 As a profession, psychology contributes to social justice as well as to individual well-being.
 The department, therefore, attempts to recruit a graduate student body that represents a variety of perspectives and types of social and cultural background.
 In order to achieve this end, special consideration is given to applicants (a) who have the potential to bring distinct perspectives to research and/or (b) who may use their training to address problems of groups with limited access to psychological services.
-All criteria ordinarily used by area admissions committees also apply to candidates competitive in terms of the above affirmative criteria.
+All criteria ordinarily used by area admissions' committees also apply to candidates' competitiveness in terms of the above affirmative criteria.
 Important in this respect is performance in courses, particularly courses taken in the most recent years.
-Scores on standardized tests (i.e., GRE), while also important, are given somewhat less emphasis.

 Interviews.
 Because of the large number of applications received, it is impossible to grant an interview to every applicant who requests one.
 Departmental policy with regard to interviews varies with each area of specialization.
 For example, if you are applying to the clinical program and are in the final pool of 30–40 applicants, you will be invited for an interview.
 If you are applying to one of the nonclinical programs and desire an interview, you may directly contact one of the faculty in the relevant area of specialization.
 In general, an interview will be granted only after a completed application has been received and reviewed.